MELDProject/meld_graph/docs/prepare_data.md

 ### BIDS format

-The MELD pipeline now accept BIDS format as input data.
-For more information about BIDS format, please refers to their [instructions](https://bids.neuroimaging.io/)
+The MELD pipeline now accepts MRI data in BIDS format.
+For more information about BIDS format, please refer to their [instructions](https://bids.neuroimaging.io/)

 The main key ingredients are :
 - each subject has a folder following the structure : `sub-<subject_id>`